MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ### Optimize processes

-By optimizing processes, you can streamline workflows, eliminate unnecessary steps, and reduce manual effort.
-The increased efficiency can lead to cost savings by reducing the amount of time and resources required to complete tasks.
+Optimizing processes involves refining workflows to eliminate unnecessary steps, reduce manual effort, and streamline roles and change management.
+This enhancement ensures tasks are more efficient.
+Streamlined processes reduce the time and resources needed for tasks, leading to improved productivity and cost savings.
 To optimize processes, consider the following recommendations:

 - *Refine the software development lifecycle (SDLC) approach*: Adopting an optimal SDLC can achieve high quality with less overhead.
 Assess your current SDLC method and consider more efficient alternatives.
 Explore and adopt methodologies like Scrum, Kanban, or Waterfall.
 Periodically reassess chosen frameworks for better efficiency, recognizing that SDLC is inherently collaborative.
 - *Optimize per role*: Defined roles ensure clear responsibilities and expectations, leading to increased efficiency.
 Understand and define the requirements of each role like developers, solution architects.
 When you want to expand the team, you should know what each role needs in terms of hardware, licenses, access, etc.